lfk118/CSCI_4210_Project_3/README.md

 # CSCI_4210_Project_3

-All data are collected from https://pems.dot.ca.gov and should only be used for education purpose.
+All data are collected from https://pems.dot.ca.gov and should only be used for educationalpurpose.

 The detectors' order along the US 101-S should be:
 1. Oregon Expwy on diag